dylandru/BaseballCV/docs/additional-resources/index.md

 If you have additional resources to suggest:
 1. Join our Discord channel
-2. Share in the #resources channel
+2. Share in the #general channel
 3. Provide context about why the resource is valuable for BaseballCV users